fjod/Codewars/CodeWars/Task.md

-﻿112.
-Path Sum
+﻿617.
+Merge Two Binary Trees
      Easy
-     8.4K
-     941
+     8.2K
+     279
      Companies
-     Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.

-A leaf is a node with no children.
+     You are given two binary trees root1 and root2.

+Imagine that when you put one of them to cover the other, some nodes of the two trees are overlapped while the others are not.
+You need to merge the two trees into a new binary tree.
+The merge rule is that if two nodes overlap, then sum node values up as the new value of the merged node.
+Otherwise, the NOT null node will be used as the node of the new tree.

+Return the merged tree.

+Note: The merging process must start from the root nodes of both trees.

 Example 1:

-Input: root = [5,4,8,11,null,13,4,7,2,null,null,null,1], targetSum = 22
+Input: root1 = [1,3,2,5], root2 = [2,1,3,null,4,null,7]
-Output: true
+Output: [3,4,5,5,4,null,7]
-Explanation: The root-to-leaf path with the target sum is shown.
 Example 2:

-Input: root = [1,2,3], targetSum = 5
-Output: false
-Explanation: There two root-to-leaf paths in the tree:
-(1 --> 2): The sum is 3.
-(1 --> 3): The sum is 4.
-There is no root-to-leaf path with sum = 5.
-Example 3:

-Input: root = [], targetSum = 0
+Input: root1 = [1], root2 = [1,2]
-Output: false
+Output: [2,2]
-Explanation: Since the tree is empty, there are no root-to-leaf paths.

 Constraints:

-The number of nodes in the tree is in the range [0, 5000].
+The number of nodes in both trees is in the range [0, 2000].
--1000 <= Node.val <= 1000
+-104 <= Node.val <= 104
--1000 <= targetSum <= 1000